 There are many free programs you can use to make your Internet experience safer, but you have to look in several different places and download them and install them.
 Lots of work.
 Well, I have put together a package that will take care of all that work with one click.

-Read more about The Free Security Software Pack
+Read more about Personal Geek Security Pack

 We rarely get thunder & lightning storms in this part of the valley but we had one between 3 and 4 this morning, followed by a light, fragrant summer rain.
 It was a pretty active storm, too.
 So many flashes and bolts it was hard to keep up.
 I love these storms, but my ‘puter doesn’t.
 Do you know what to do to protect your computer?

 Read more about Stormy Weather